markhowellsmead/mhm-wp-speedtest/README.md

 ##Usage
 Just install the plugin.
 This will then add a JavaScript file reference to the footer of every page. jQuery is not required.

+The log file is written to wp-content/uploads/mhm-wp-speedtest with a new subfolder each day and a new file per hour.

 Browser support: IE8+ and all modern browsers.

 ##Author